Learn How to Use Online Tracking Tools to Track the Delivery Status of a Package

-Use it to track UPS, United States Postal Service, FedEx, DHL, DHL Global Mail, Canada Post, Landmark Global, LaserShip, Lone Star Overnight, OnTrac, Purolator, PuroPost, RR Donnelley International Services, Singapore Post, Spee-Dee, UPS Mail Innovations.
+Use it to track all of the above carriers, including UPS, United States Postal Service, FedEx, DHL, DHL Global Mail, Canada Post, Landmark Global, LaserShip, Lone Star Overnight, OnTrac, Purolator, PuroPost, RR Donnelley International Services, Singapore Post, Spee-Dee, UPS Mail Innovations.

 All of the services mentioned are available for free.
-Advanced services, especially for commercial enterprises are available for a fee.
+Advanced services, especially for commercial enterprises, are available for a fee.
 For the average user, everything you need is available online at no cost.